edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-1/index.md

 nx serve my-app --host 0.0.0.0
 ```

-Finally, re-run your app in Android Studio.
-The app will now automatically reload as you make changes.
+Finally, re-run your app in Android Studio. **The app will now automatically reload as you make changes.** 🚀

 ## Conclusion